Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   usingtowny - Turn on/off whether towny is used in the world.
         -   pvp - Turn on/off pvp in the world.
         -   forcepvp - Turn on/off whether pvp is forced on in all towns in the world.
+        -   friendlyfire - Turn on/off whether town/nation/allied members can hurt each other.
         -   explosion - Turn on/off whether explosions are on in the wilderness/towns in the world.
         -   forceexplosion - Force explosions on in that world.
         -   fire - Turn on/off whether firespread is on in the wilderness/towns in the world.
         -   townmobs - Turn on/off hostile mobspawning in towns in the world.
         -   worldmobs - Turn on/off the mobs listed in the world mobs in the world.
         -   revertunclaim - Turn on/off the revert on unclaim feature for that world.
+        -   revertentityexpl - Turn on/off the reverting of explosions by entities in the wilderness feature for that world.
-        -   revertexpl - Turn on/off the reverting explosions in the wilderness feature for that world.
+        -   revertblockexpl - Turn on/off the reverting of explosions by blocks in the wilderness feature for that world.
         -   warallowed - Turn on/off whether EventWar affects the world.
     -   set
         -   wildname {name} - Sets name of the wilderness.